 The following material or items that the rabbi seen used for a wedding canopy.

 - Table Linens: a family preserved very special table linen that along with its owner, survived the Holocaust.
 It blessed a Great Granddaughter on her wedding day as she stood under it with her groom

 - Quilting – only using the top layer for the canopy and the second layer sewn after the wedding to complete the quilt.

 - A wedding dress from a deceased, beloved family member.

-- Pieces of fabric where many extended family members and friends design a square representing the couple.
+- Pieces of the fabric where many extended family members and friends design a square representing the couple.
 Then the squares are sewn together creating the wedding canopy chuppah

 Jewish Wedding Canopy – The Chuppah is an important element for Jewish Weddings